Edb83/snake/README.md

 Text

-The following scenarios were tested to ensure that the site is functioning as expected:
+The following scenarios were tested to ensure that the game functions as expected:

 **1. Element 1**